How to Tell if Your Septic Tank is Full

 What Not to Flush or Pour Down Drains

-It's important to know what not to flush or pour down your drains.
-Avoid flushing wet wipes, sanitary products, and too much toilet paper.
-These can cause clogs and upset the system's balance.
+It’s important to know what not to flush or pour down your drains.
+Avoid flushing wet wipes, sanitary products, feminine hygiene products, and too much toilet paper.
+Flushing these items can cause clogs in your pipes and lead to septic system problems by upsetting the system’s balance.

 Don’t pour cooking oils, chemicals, and paint down your drains either.
 These can harm the bacteria that break down waste in your septic tank.
 Being careful about what you dispose of through your plumbing helps your septic system work better.

 By following these preventative maintenance tips, homeowners can extend the time between septic tank pumpings.
+You can also learn more from our additional plumbing maintenance blog resources.
 It also helps the environment.
 Choose to take care of your septic system with BDP today.

 Septic System Considerations for Morris and Sussex County Homeowners

 Morris and Sussex County have unique features that affect your septic system.
+Reviewing the specific areas we serve in Northern NJ can help you understand how local conditions and rules apply to your home.
 It's key for homeowners to know the local rules for septic care.

 Local Regulations and Requirements